juntong20XX/juntong20XX.github.io/_posts/2025-02-25-year-2-project-index_en.md

 ---
 layout: mypost
-title: "year 2 project index_en"
+title: "Year 2 Project Review: Modular Robotic Interface Platform"
 categories: [Year 2 Project]
 lang: en-gb
 ---

 ![](Poster - Release.png)

-# Year 2 Project Review: Modular Robotic Interface Platform Development

 In our second-year project, our team has been dedicated to developing an innovative, flexible modular robotic interface platform.
 This project aims to provide a smarter and more open control solution for Internet of Things (IoT) devices.